khkim1/hmm-sonnet/README.md

-# hmm-sonnet
+# Generating Shakesperean Sonnets with Hidden Markov Models and LSTM networks
-Generating Shakesperean Sonnets with Hidden Markov Models
+Tensorflow and hmmlearn implementation